 Discussion

 The results of Vahey et al. (2015) could not be verified at several different stages of the data extraction and analysis, and multiple errors and internal discrepancies were detected.
-The original article’s inclusion and exclusion criteria were not consistently applied: many effects that met Vahey et al.’s (2015) inclusion criteria were not included.
+The original article’s inclusion and exclusion criteria were not consistently applied: many effects that met the inclusion criteria were not included.
 Conversely, many effects that were included did not meet inclusion criteria, e.g., 41.1% were not criterion effects as they did not involve an external variable.
 These inconsistencies in the application of the inclusion and exclusion strategy were biased towards including larger effect sizes and omitting smaller ones.
 The averaging of these effect sizes for each article was not computationally reproducible in 13% of cases.
-The results of the meta-analysis could not be reproduced despite numerous different attempts and approaches, with the closest reproducing requiring two serious errors to be made on purpose (using the wrong dataset and mislabelling Confidence Intervals as Credibility Intervals and vice versa).
+The results of the meta-analysis could not be reproduced despite numerous different attempts and approaches.
 The original power analyses were mostly reproducible, however, given the lack of reproducibility of the meta-analysis itself, the validity of those power analyses’ results based on that meta-analysis estimate was fundamentally undermined.
 This lack of reproducibility is consistent with what has been found elsewhere for meta-analyses: errors in data extraction and conversion are common, results are frequently not reproducible, and this is hindered by the unavailability of data and code (Gøtzsche et al., 2007; Kadlec et al., 2023; Lakens et al., 2016, 2017; Maassen et al., 2020).

-After correcting the above issues, a new meta-analysis was conducted in order to convey the combined impact of these issues on the conclusions.
+After correcting the above issues, a new meta-analysis was conducted in order to illustrate the combined impact of these issues on the original article’s conclusions (i.e., without endorsing the results of this new meta-analysis as a valid estimate of the IRAP’s criterion validity, or the results of the power analysis as genuine recommendations for sample size planning).
 Results suggested a meta-effect size of r = .22, less than half that reported in the original article (r = .45).
-Vahey et al. (2015) stated that, according to their results, the IRAP's criterion validity compares “favorably” to the other popular implicit measures such as the Implicit Association Test (r = .22 for addiction and r = .30 for non-addiction psychopathologies: Greenwald et al., 2009) and evaluative priming methods (rs = .18 to .28: Cameron et al. 2012; Herring et al., 2013; Rooke et al., 2008).
-Without endorsing the updated meta-analysis, by Vahey et al.’s (2015) line of argument, the current results suggest that the IRAP is therefore on par with other such measures rather than superior to them.
-This also brings the average criterion association observed for the IRAP closely in line with the average correlation observed across social and personality psychology (i.e., around r = .2: Hemphill, 2003; Hussey, 2023; Richard et al., 2003).
+Vahey et al. (2015) stated that, according to the reported results, the IRAP’s criterion validity compares “favorably” to the other popular implicit measures such as the Implicit Association Test (r = .22 for addiction and r = .30 for non-addiction psychopathologies: Greenwald et al., 2009).
+Without endorsing the updated meta-analysis, by the logic employed in Vahey et al. (2015), the current results suggest that the IRAP is therefore on par with other such measures rather than superior to them.